Table of Contents Show

 With its examination of a marriage gone disastrously wrong, Gone Girl swept the literary world by storm.
 Amy Dunne inexplicably vanishes on the fifth anniversary of her wedding.
 There are several surprises in this popular thriller since both the husband and wife aren’t who they seem to be.
 Nick, her seemingly ideal spouse, is the main suspect.

-This can be considered one of the best psychological thrillers books of its time.
-You might already be familiar with this one, due to the movie it inspired, starring Rosamund Pike as Amy Dunne.
+You might already be familiar with this one due to the movie it inspired, starring Rosamund Pike as Amy Dunne.
 The characters are not made to be likable, but you can expect plenty of twists and turns in this great book.

 2.16 Big Little Lies by Liane Moriarty (2014)